Konica Minolta Wins Four Pick Awards And 2025 A3 Line Of The Year Award From Keypoint Intelligence

 (MENAFN- GlobeNewsWire - Nasdaq) Devices Shine in Areas of Productivity, Security, Quality and Ease of Use

-Ramsey, NJ, Jan.
-15, 2025 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc .
-(Konica Minolta ) today announced it has received five Buyers Lab (BLI) Awards from Keypoint Intelligence, the world's leading and independent evaluator of document imaging hardware, software and services.
+MISSISSAUGA, Ontario, Jan.
+21, 2025 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta ) today announced it has received five Buyers Lab (BLI) Awards from Keypoint Intelligence, the world's leading and independent evaluator of document imaging hardware, software and services.
 The awards acknowledge the capabilities of Konica Minolta's multifunctional print devices (MFP), with four individual devices named winners of Pick Awards.
 Konica Minolta was also named the winner of the prestigious 2025 A3 Line of the Year Award.
 Awards from Keypoint Intelligence give companies special recognition for their print and smart workplace technology and services, based on results from lab testing or market research.

 Keypoint Intelligence was impressed by Konica Minolta's broader A3 range, awarding it the 2025 A3 Line of the Year Award.
 The judges acknowledged“superior performance during Keypoint Intelligence's testing across the entire A3 line,” and praised Konica Minolta for its“fresh, broad portfolio with a strong feature set that can meet and exceed the needs of hybrid working environments.”
 Konica Minolta's MFPs are also cloud-enabled, allowing businesses to not only print and scan, but securely store and access documents in the cloud, providing employees with the flexibility to work from anywhere at any time.